KollegeApply logo

 • University-level fellowship

-Some government funding agencies also provide fellowship to the project fellow working on funded projects.
+The amount of fellowship varies among these various schemes.
+It generally ranges between INR 15,000 to 70,000 per month.
+Some government funding agencies also provide fellowships to the project fellows working on funded projects.
 For instance, GSBTM, DST-SERB, ICMR, CSIR, etc.

-Career Options after PhD Biochemistry
+Career Options after a PhD in Biochemistry

 • Assistant Professor: One can work in universities/colleges as an assistant professor.
 They are responsible for teaching graduate students and PhD scholars.
-An average salary of an assistant professor is INR 4 to 6 LPA.
+The average salary of an assistant professor is INR 4 to 6 LPA.

-• Research Associate: PhD holders can work on government funded projects as research associates.
-They do experimentation work, analysis, publications, documentation, procurement, etc. for the research project they are working on.
+• Research Associate: PhD holders can work on government-funded projects as research associates.
+They do experimentation work, analysis, publications, documentation, procurement, etc., for the research project they are working on.
 The average salary of a research associate is INR 4 to 5 LPA.

 How would you rate your experience with this page up to now?